dispatchrun/dispatch-py/README.md

 | `DISPATCH_VERIFICATION_KEY` | `-----BEGIN PUBLIC KEY-----...`    |

-Finally, the `Dispatch` instance needs to mount a route on a HTTP server in to receive requests from the scheduler.
+Finally, the `Dispatch` instance needs to mount a route on a HTTP server in to receive requests from Dispatch.
 At this time, the SDK integrates with FastAPI; adapters for other popular Python frameworks will be added in the future.